 The department reserves the right to manage waitlists for its courses.
 This includes, but is not limited to, the right to give priority to declared majors or minors.
 All waitlist changes are initiated by the instructor and entered by the department manager.
 All specific waitlist questions should be directed to the relevant instructor.
-General questions can be directed to the department manager, Sùsanna à'Kinlochaline.
+General questions can be directed to Academic Department Manager Sùsanna à'Kinlochaline.

 Directed Independent Study